-FPT allows you to select the location that the test will be performed from.
-At the time of writing the available locations are: Amsterdam, New York City, and Dallas.
+FPT allows you to select the location that the test will be performed At the time of writing the available locations are Amsterdam, New York City, and Dallas.

 (Note.
 If you have a site targeted towards audiences outside of the US or Europe, you’ll have to find a different tool.)

-FPT provides a big number of different metrics, just in case you want to get a little more in depth into the whole thing, but if you don’t, you can just look at the overall load time.
-Once you have this value, repeat the test a number of times (10 or so) to get the average load time.
+FPT provides a big number of various metrics, just in case you want to get a little more in depth into the whole thing, but if you don’t, you can just look at the overall load time.
+Once you have this value, repeat the test some times (10 or so) to get the average load time.
 This is your starting point.

 (Just for fun, you can also play around with a tool called “which loads faster” – compare two sites against each other.)